-While Pacific Premier Bancorp's payout ratio might seem low, this can signify that Pacific Premier Bancorp is investing more in its future growth.
+While Pacific Premier Bancorp's payout ratio might seem fairly standard, it's worth remembering that Pacific Premier Bancorp may be investing much of the rest of its net profits in future growth.

 Pacific Premier Bancorp's shares were split on a 1:5 basis on 11 June 2001.
 So if you had owned 5 shares the day before before the split, the next day you'd have owned 1 share.
 This wouldn't directly have changed the overall worth of your Pacific Premier Bancorp shares – just the quantity.
 However, indirectly, the new 400% higher share price could have impacted the market appetite for Pacific Premier Bancorp shares which in turn could have impacted Pacific Premier Bancorp's share price.

 Over the last 12 months, Pacific Premier Bancorp's shares have ranged in value from as little as $27.1154 up to $38.5952.
 A popular way to gauge a stock's volatility is its "beta".

 Beta is a measure of a share's volatility in relation to the market.
 The market (NASDAQ average) beta is 1, while Pacific Premier Bancorp's is 1.2264.
 This would suggest that Pacific Premier Bancorp's shares are a little bit more volatile than the average for this exchange and represent, relatively-speaking, a slightly higher risk (but potentially also market-beating returns).

 Pacific Premier Bancorp overview